 Not to brag, but Newport is pretty famous for seafood, especially when it comes to lobster rolls.
 Served hot and drizzled with butter on a toasted bun or cold and tossed with mayo and a few secret ingredients on a croissant, one thing remains the same: they're always insanely delicious.
 It's no wonder they've been named among the best by publications like Yankee Magazine, Coastal Living, Food Network and The Daily Meal.

 Overwhelmed by where to go?
 Don't worry, we've got you covered.
 We boiled it down to our favorite spots below.

 Featured on Food Network's Diners, Drive In's and Dive's, and home to one of the best lobster rolls in New England according to Yankee Magazine, this restaurant and market serves up heaping, nearly half-pound lobster rolls chock full of knuckle, claw and tail meat tossed with celery, a hint of mayo and pepper on a perfectly grilled bun.
 In true lobster-roll-pro fashion, a piece of lettuce placed between the bun and lobster helps prevent sogginess in this crafted-to-perfection beauty.
 Served with fries, coleslaw, and a pickle.

-Located in the center of downtown Newport on Bowen's Wharf, your Lobster Bar lobster roll comes with complimentary views of Newport Harbor and Narragansett Bay.
-Choose from a hot lobster roll braised in butter, or a lobster salad roll with dill, lemon, celery and light mayo.
+Located in the center of downtown Newport on Bowen's Wharf, your Lobster Bar lobster roll comes with complementary views of Newport Harbor and Narragansett Bay.
+Choose from a hot lobster roll braised in butter, or a lobster salad roll with dill, lemon, celery, and light mayo.

 Another hot spot for fresh local seafood in downtown Newport, Benjamin's Restaurant & Raw Bar serves up both hot lobster rolls and traditional lobster salad rolls.
 Served with coleslaw and a side of fries.

 Pro Tip: Benjamin's kitchen is open until midnight, just in case that lobster roll hankering hits you late at night.